Edriv-DS/Edriv-DS/README.md

  ### Do you know?
 I'm New in this page!
 Performance & Development are my goals...

-- [X] Apprentice Data Science , Machine Learning and Deep Learning with Python and now I will be driving Scala tech principles!!
+- [X] Apprentice Data Science , Machine Learning and Deep Learning with Python, R and now I will be driving Scala tech principles!!
+- [X] Database analysis with SQL Server.
+- [X] Scripts development and implementation in automated supervised learning models (Regressions, Classifications and time series) and unsupervised (Clustering) with Programming languages such as Python and R.
-- [X] My workspace libraries: Pandas, NumPy, Matplotlib, Scikit-Learn, Seaborn, Keras, TensorFlow, dplyr, ggplot2, readr, VIM, lifecycle, lubridate, etc...
+- [X] Modeling mean libraries: Pandas, NumPy, Matplotlib, Scikit-Learn, Seaborn, Keras, TensorFlow, dplyr, ggplot2, reader, VIM, lifecycle, lubricate, etc..
-- [X] Actually, learning Azure Machine Learning.
+- [X] Data Analysis through collection, transformation, filtering and cleaning with Jupyter Notebook and Databricks.
+- [X] Databases used: structured books, flat files, AVRO, Parquet, JSON and ORC formats.
+- [X] Connection string with Apache Hadoop (HDFS, YARN, MapReduce•
-- [X] I am focused with my business proposal.
+- [X] Essential touch development with SCALA.
-- [X] Forecast 2023 => focused with AKS.
+- [X] Learning Azure Machine Learning, with Data Factory and Synapse Analytics.

 ### Let's connect: